Version 2.1.3; August 16, 2019

 - Be SURE to have a working pointer, working markers and eraser, and necessary presentation materials.

-- If you have a “remote” committee member, be SURE to reserve one of the remote access AdobeConnect rooms (PSB 445 or the FSI conference room).
-Working with the AdobeConnect system is not trivial and you need to practice talking, watching/listening, from the setup.
-There are always setup and connection issues that need to be resolved, so plan on starting the connection process at least 30 minutes prior to the start of the exam/meeting.
+- If you have a “remote” Committee member, be SURE to reserve a room where such remote access will be feasible.
+Note that there are often setup and connection issues that need to be resolved, so plan on starting the connection process at least 30 minutes prior to the start of the exam/meeting.

 - The student should review the timeline presented at the previous meeting and show how planned work has translated into progress.

-- Meeting procedures in 3.6.1 apply to candidacy exams.
+- Meeting procedures in 3.7.1 apply to Candidacy exams.

 - A student must give the written examination paper to the Supervisory Committee 14 calendar days before the scheduled oral examination.
-Committee members are expected to read it and give a preliminary indication as to its acceptability four days thereafter.
+Committee members are expected to read it and give a preliminary indication to the Committee chair as to its acceptability four days thereafter.
 The preliminary indication of acceptability for a written examination paper is noncommital.
 Rather, it is intended to avoid obvious failures.
 By the start of the eighth day before the examination, the official version of the paper is due, and the Committee must decide whether to allow the oral examination to proceed.
 If the examination does not proceed, either due to decision of the Supervisory Committee or that of the student, the student is deemed not to have taken either part of the examination.
+If the exam will proceed, the student must then post notices of the presentation through the Departmental Program Assistant, following departmental procedures.
 Both the written and oral Candidacy examinations are deemed to take place at the time of the oral examination.
-Written results including comments on the paper are due within three days of the examination.
+The committee must decide on the result of the exam at the end of the exam.
+If there are comments to the student and/or conditions for the student to satisfy, they must be delivered to the student within three days after the exam.

 - The Dissertation Defense is the final requirement for the PhD and consists of a public presentation of the dissertation, typically lasting 60 minutes including the traditional question and answer period of a scientific presentation, followed by private questioning by the Dissertation Committee (lasting another 60-120 minutes).
 Revisions to the dissertation may be required as part of the defense.